 Table 3: Horizon on Azure VMware Solution Strategy

 AVS SDDC Sizing

-Like deploying Horizon on-premises, you must size your requirements for deploying Horizon on Azure VMware Solution to determine the number of hosts you must deploy for the following purposes:
+The overall methodology for sizing Horizon on Azure VMware Solution is the same as for on-premises deployments.
+You must size your requirements for deploying Horizon on Azure VMware Solution to determine the number of hosts you must deploy for the following purposes: